SurgXBench: Explainable Vision-Language Model Benchmark for Surgery: Post-hoc XAI Visualization Techniques - Mathematical Formulations

 For VLMs that use ResNet-style backbones~\cite{yuan2023surgvlp,yuan2024hecvl,yuan2024peskavlp}, the Grad-CAM formulation is defined as follows.
 Let $I \in \mathbb{R}^{H' \times W' \times 3}$ be the input image, and let $A \in \mathbb{R}^{K \times H \times W}$ denote the output of a selected convolutional layer in the image encoder, where $K$ is the number of channels and $H \times W$ is the spatial resolution.
 Let $A_k(i,j)$ denote the activation at spatial position $(i,j)$ in channel $k$.
 Let $\mathcal{P} = \{P_1, P_2, \dots, P_N\}$ be a set contain $N$ candidate natural language prompts.
 The vision-language model computes an embedding for the image $\phi_{\text{img}}(I)$ and for each text prompt $\phi_{\text{text}}(P_k)$, and calculates a similarity score $S_{P_k}$ (typically cosine similarity) for each prompt in $\mathcal{P}$:

-The predicted prompt $\hat{T}$ is then selected as the one with the highest similarity score:
+The predicted prompt $\hat{P}$ is then selected as the one with the highest similarity score:

-and let $S_{\hat{T}}$ denote the scalar similarity score corresponding to the predicted prompt $\hat{T}$.Grad-CAM computes the gradient of the score $S_c$ with respect to the feature map $A_k(i,j)$, and then applies global average pooling over spatial dimension:
+and let $S_{\hat{P}}$ denote the scalar similarity score corresponding to the predicted prompt $\hat{P}$.
+Grad-CAM computes the gradient of the score $S_c$ with respect to the feature map $A_k(i,j)$, and then applies global average pooling over spatial dimension:

 The gradient tells how much each feature map channel $A_k$ contributes to the model's prediction $S_{\hat{c}}$. it does this by averaging the gradient of predicted score with respect to all locations $(i,j)$ in that channel and use it act as a weight that reflects the importance of that channel.
-Based on it, to compute the Grad-CAM heatmap, we first obtain a weighted combination of the activation maps using channel-wise importance weights $\alpha_k$, followed by a ReLU non-linearity.
+Based on it, to compute the Grad-CAM heatmap, we first obtain a weighted combination of the activation maps using channel-wise importance weights $\alpha_k$, followed by a ReLU.
 Finally, we apply bilinearly upsampling to resize $L$ to the size of original image.

-\subsubsection{Gradient-Based Attention Rollout for CLIP-ViT}
+\subsection{Gradient-Based Attention Rollout for CLIP-ViT}

-Grad-CAM can be adapted to CLIP-ViT, specifically CLIP \cite{radford2021learning} with a ViT image encoder.
-Following the method from \cite{chefer2021generic}, instead of using convolutional feature maps, we leverage the self-attention matrices and their gradients to identify input image patches that contribute most to the similarity between an image and a given text prompt.
-Let $ \mathcal{T}^{(l)} \in \mathbb{R}^{N \times N} $ denote the self-attention matrix from the $ l $-th transformer block in the ViT encoder, where $ N $ is the number of tokens, including the \texttt{[CLS]} token, a special token added at the beginning of the input, and its output representation is used to summarize the entire image for classification tasks.
+Following the method from \cite{chefer2021generic}, in transformer model, we leverage the self-attention matrices and their gradients to identify input image patches that contribute most to the similarity between an image and a given text prompt.
+Let $ \mathcal{T}^{(l)} \in \mathbb{R}^{N \times N} $ denote the self-attention matrix from the $ l $-th transformer block in the ViT encoder, where $ N $ is the number of tokens, a special token added at the beginning of the input, and its output representation is used to summarize the entire image for classification tasks.
 We extract $ \mathcal{T}^{(l)} $ after the softmax operation during the forward pass.

 We compute the gradient of the similarity score with respect to the attention map: